-This story was published on 5 April 2019.
+This story was first published on 5 April 2019.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The diversity of small business in Australia is one of its fundamental strengths.
 There is no average, one-size-fits-all small business or small business owner.